Links on Android Authority may earn us a commission. Learn more.

-If you’ve been following Google’s work on Android 11, you’ll likely be familiar with the back tap gesture the company had included in its early developer previews.
+If you followed Google’s work on Android 11, you’d likely be familiar with the back tap gesture the company had included in its early developer previews.
 The Android 11 double-tap gesture allowed you to tap the back of your Pixel device to do things like launch the phone’s camera app and control media playback.
 Google further built out the gesture in DP2 but removed it with subsequent betas.

-If you’re like us, and you miss the feature, we’ve found a way to bring it back.
+If you’re like us and miss the feature, we’ve found a way to bring it back.
 We’ll dive into XDA Developers forum member Kieron Quinn’s creation, Tap, Tap.
-We’ll take you through what the app is, how it works, and where you can get it.
+We’ll take you through the app, how it works, and where you can get it.
 Ready to get tap happy?

 What is Tap, Tap?